-The water cycle is important because it is how water gets to all the plants, animals and even us!!
 Learn about the water cycle with this easy water cycle in a bag experiment and printable water cycle worksheet.
-Find out what the role of the sun is in the water cycle and what evaporation and condensation are.
+Find out what the sun’s role is in the water cycle and what evaporation and condensation are.
 We have lots of do-able and fun weather activities for kids!

 Pin